 Users quickly got the concept: Click on the button to get a drop-down menu of navigation or feature links.
 Beyond its initial run at Xerox, however, designers didn't really bother with the burger — until Twitter started using it in 2008.
-It showed up in iOS a year later and today it's a staple of web design, often appearing in the top-left or the top-right corner of webpages and providing an easy place to store larger menus without cluttering valuable webspace.
+It showed up in iOS a year later and today it's a staple of web design, often appearing in the top-left or the top-right corner of webpages and providing an easy place to store larger menus.

 Hamburger Button Bun-efits and Drawbacks

-Not everyone is sold on the role of hamburger buttons — also called hamburger menus — on websites at large.
+Not everyone is sold on the role of hamburger buttons on websites.
 Detractors say this bun is overdone, sighting concerns such as:

 Lack of universality — Despite broad familiarity, not every user knows what a hamburger button is, or what it does, making it unlikely they'll click through to see other website options.